 By including some or all of the above into your estate plan, probate may be avoided.
 That being said, whenever there is a will (even if there is also a trust), or the decedent died intestate (without any will or trust), probate is legally mandatory.

 Speak with an Attorney Today

 Whether you are planning your estate or are the executor of an estate, you likely have questions and concerns.
-Call a probate lawyer, like a probate lawyer in Chandler, AZ, to get honest answers and advice that you can count on.
+Call a probate lawyer, like a probate lawyer, to get honest answers and advice that you can count on.